raj-arun/power-generation-india/README.md

   - The major Renewable Sources in India for power generation are:
     * Wind, Solar, Bio and Small Hydro Electic Projects
   - We found the top 6 states generating power from renewable sources (Tamil Nadu, Andhra Pradesh, Rajasthan, Gujarat, Maharshtra and Karnataka)
-  - Andhra Pradesh, Tamil Nadu and Rajastha generates most units of power from Solar Energy
+  - Andhra Pradesh, Tamil Nadu and Rajasthan generates most units of power from Solar Energy
   - Tamil Nadu, Gujarat and Maharashtra generates most units of power from Wind

 You can read the results of the analysis in my medium blog [here](https://medium.com/@s.arun.raj/power-generation-from-renewable-sources-de39f4e5986b).